 Today, we live in a global society where international marriages and divorces are increasingly prevalent.
-While the international marriage may no longer work, the international family is forever.
-This article will address the parenting and relocation issues unique to international couples going through divorce.
+While international marriage may no longer work, the international family is forever.
+This article will address the parenting and relocation issues unique to international couples going through a divorce.
 It is not unusual for one or both parents to… Read More »

 What do conflict coaching and mediation have in common?
-Like mediation, the conflict coaching process is voluntary, confidential and involves a neutral facilitator to address ways to resolve conflict; but divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.
+Like mediation, the conflict coaching process is voluntary, confidential, and involves a neutral facilitator to address ways to resolve conflict; divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.

 As a divorce mediator serving families in Maryland, Washington, DC and Virginia, I frequently receive inquiries about divorce mediation, like this one: Dear Eileen, My spouse and I want a non-adversarial divorce and we are looking for an experienced Maryland divorce mediator to help us.
 Can you tell me how the process works, how… Read More »

-When the increased costs of maintaining two households strains the family’s budget, parents face the arduous task of making unwelcomed economic decisions.
+When the increased costs of maintaining two households strain the family’s budget, parents face the arduous task of making unwelcomed economic decisions.
 For divorcing parents whose children have been attending private school, one of the trickiest is whether or not to continue paying tuition.
 On the one hand, parents want to minimize the impact… Read More »

-Many people begin the divorce mediation process with at least one thing in common: Both parties want their divorce to be cooperative, quick and cost-effective.
+Many people begin the divorce mediation process with at least one thing in common: Both parties want their divorce to be cooperative, quick, and cost-effective.
 That’s what they say at the outset and, I believe, that’s what they truly mean.
 However, once the negotiations begin, well-meaning people can fall into a trap that deepens… Read More »

-I can’t tell you how many times I receive phone calls from people seeking an uncontested divorce in Maryland, DC or Virginia, but don’t know how to get their spouse to participate in mediation.
+I can’t tell you how many times I receive phone calls from people seeking an uncontested divorce in Maryland, DC, or Virginia, but don’t know how to get their spouse to participate in mediation.
 Maybe the spouse is too angry or hurt or skeptical to try mediation.
 Maybe they already have a lawyer who… Read More »

 Same-sex couples always found it hard to get married.
 Now that they can, they are finding it even harder to get divorced.
 While it’s possible to run off to, say, Vermont or Massachusetts to get married, it is not possible to obtain a divorce the same way.
 That’s because getting married is not a… Read More »

 The house is the biggest marital asset for most people.
 That’s why when you are going through a divorce, it’s worthwhile to take some time to figure out how to use or divide this asset wisely.
-In this post I examine four myths surrounding the family home and the role it plays in divorce.
+In this post, I examine four myths surrounding the family home and the role it plays in divorce.